forestgrape/coronavirus/index.md

 For data analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
 Notified corrections are helpful too.
 The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world and a worldwide agreement on annotations and publishing of country/region specific specifications would make the data at least partially comparable.

 E.g. In Switzerland, the testing policy, which is mostly followed, is to test only people who are sick _and_ belong to a risk group as of 17.4.20.
 This is hard to find on the official page from the BAG (Swiss Health Department, bag.admin.ch in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
-On official statistics on the same domain, there is no note about this testing scheme.
+The official statistics on the same domain, has no note about this testing scheme.
 The data are analysable (since generally consistent) and expressive but just not comparable to countries, where everybody who is sick or even everybody who could be infected is tested.
 Remark: As of 1.5.20 more people are allowed to test.

-> Subjective Remark: While not perfect, the government and the BAG in Switzerland do overall a good job.
+> Subjective Remark, May 2020: While not perfect, the government and the BAG in Switzerland do overall a good job.
 What I consider done right: A slow down of life to have people focus on the important things among those health.
 A temporary slow down of spread to buy some time for preparation, experience gain and research.
 Personally, I liked (and helped me doing this page) that there was no stay at home order.
 Allowing people and especially children to go outside is important.
 The longer Covid-19 spread patterns can be analyzed the more evidence is there is, that the virus spreads mainly in dry indoor environments.
 A gradual reopening starting in April makes sense.
 Room for improvement: Masks benefits indoors and that outdoors infection risk is fare smaller should be clearly stated.
 To rate afterthought is much easier than to be there in charge with few proven and sure knowledge.
 In that view for all countries, there were difficult decisions and no clear right or wrong.
 Most countries found their path according to their situation.
 But I think now it is time to ease lockdowns step by step, especially in areas where there are not many severe Covid-19 cases.
 Around the world it remains important, however, to support public health.
 Keeping some slow down can be part of that.
 In case of new findings and knowledge, **adaption of strategies** is important.
 Right or Wrong and Perfection anyways are often a matter of viewpoint and angle.

 #### data features
-* For analysis is useful to have as finegrained data as possible i.e. age, medical conditions and locations as accurate as data protections law permits.
+* For analysis is useful to have as complete, exact and accurate data as possible and data protection laws permit e.g. age, medical conditions and locations.
 * Clinical observations well annotated and as complete as possible.
-Interpretation and analysis are nice to have but not necessary.
+* Interpretation and analysis are nice to have but not necessary.

 #### easy readable
-Data ideally are in a common format (e.g. CSV) on a public API (e.g. GitHub repository/REST API) are annotated e.g. contain a readme with the specifications what and how is measured.
+Data ideally are in a common format (e.g. CSV), on a public API (e.g. GitHub repository/REST API) and are annotated e.g. contain a readme with the specifications what and how is measured.